 Start With the Room's Fixed Points

-- Plan your main circulation path first.
-For many homes, about 30–36 inches of clear floor space is a solid target for heavily used routes; tighter clearances tend to feel fussy and force side-stepping.
+- Plan the main circulation path first.
+In many homes, about 30 to 36 inches of clear floor space is a strong target for the most-used routes.

 Choose the primary focal point, then the secondary one

-Most living rooms quietly have two focal points: a primary one (TV or fireplace) and a secondary one (window view, bookcase, art wall).
-Two-sofa rooms work best when you decide which one wins.
+Most living rooms quietly have two focal points: a primary one, such as the TV or fireplace, and a secondary one, such as a window, bookcase, or art wall.
+Two-sofa rooms work best when you decide which one wins before you place your sofa.
+That same decision also helps if you're still shopping for a living room sofa.

-- If the TV is primary, both sofas generally need a clear sightline.
+- If the TV is primary, both sofas should get a clear sightline.

-- If conversation is primary, both sofas need clear “face access” (people can orient toward each other without twisting).
+- If conversation is primary, both sofas should let people turn toward each other without twisting.

 Pick the Best Two-Sofa Layout for Your Goal